Introduction to Bacon & the Art of Living

 The Timing of Oake’s Invention

-No invention ever happens “in a vacuum”, and before he explained the process, Jeppe gave me a glimpse into the world of Chemistry in the 1830s.
 The formidable statesman of Chemistry, Justus von Liebig, started publishing his journal, Annalen der Chemie (often cited as just Liebigs Annalen) in 1832 with Friederich Wöhler.
 It would be one of the most critical journals in the field of organic chemistry on earth.
 Knowledge of chemistry was being made available around the world, and a survey of newspapers from Antrim indicates that Liebig’s progress in chemistry was regularly reported on here.
-For sure, Liebigs Annalen was available at institutions of learning and in Coffee shops and reading rooms across the county of Antrim.

 A major contributor from France came in this time, from the work of Dumas.
 He invented the method for the quantitative determination of nitrogen in food samples which is still used today and, by calculation, determines the protein content using the factor of famous 6.25.
-The relevance is that he invented this in 1826, painting the picture further of the state of chemistry by 1830.
+The relevance is that he invented this in 1826, painting the picture further of the vibrant state of chemistry by 1830.

 In Germany, working in his Giessen laboratory, Liebig influenced the world, not just through his Annalen der Chemie but the men he trained from across the world.
-“In 1837, five young foreign students were working in Liebig’s Giessen laboratory.
-Three of them were English: T. Richardson, W. Eatwell, and Thomas Thomson, the son of the Glasgow professor of chemistry who invited Liebig to attend the meeting of the British Association for the Advancement of Science (BAAS), which took place in Liverpool in September 1837.”
-(Blondel-Mégrelis, 2007)
+In 1837, Liebig hosted five international students in Giessen.
+Among them were three from England: T. Richardson, W. Eatwell, and Thomas Thomson.
+Thomas was the offspring of the Glasgow chemistry professor, who extended an invitation to Liebig to join the British Association for the Advancement of Science (BAAS) conference held in Liverpool in September of that year.
+(Blondel-Mégrelis, 2007) This trip would be important for the industrial application of chemistry in England.
+We will return to this event.

 Liebig’s visits to factories and his discussions with men such as W. Crum, J. Muspratt, Ch.
-Macintosh, and Trueman made him more concerned with industrial problems than before.
-“He became convinced that developing the teaching of chemistry and making it more popular at the state level as well as in the common mind, was the primary aim.
-Just after Liebig’s return to Giessen, Thomas Graham wrote to Liebig, “my ambition and the object of my life will be to raise something like a chemical school in London, and your example of success is my most efficient stimulus” (Blondel-Mégrelis, 2007)
+Macintosh and Trueman made him more concerned with industrial problems than before.
+He grew to believe that the advancement and popularization of chemistry education, both at the government level and in public perception, was a key objective.
+Soon after Liebig’s return to Giessen, Thomas Graham communicated with Liebig, expressing his aspiration to establish a chemical school in London.
+He cited Liebig’s successful example as his greatest inspiration and wrote to him “Your example of success is my most efficient stimulus”.
+(Blondel-Mégrelis, 2007)

-The Agricultural Chemistry was published in England as soon as 1840, translated in the Giessen laboratory by Playfair.
-Gregory, at the 1840 meeting of the BAAS, added, after Graham had read an abstract of the glorious book: “The object of the work was to show that, without a profound knowledge of chemistry, no real progress in Agriculture and Physiology was possible.”[25]
-The first English edition was quickly introduced in America, pirated and sold very cheaply by an American editor.
-Liebig’s views were popularized by the Cultivator as soon as 1841, and his theory of the fixation of ammonia quickly replaced Davy’s (Rossiter 1975).
-In 1842, Gregory drew up a laudatory report on Liebig’s Physiology pronouncing that chemical research had proved some facts, “which the boldest imagination dared not have ventured to conceive”.
-He concluded that “there is no living philosopher to whom the Chemical Section could have more appropriately entrusted their investigation” (Playfair 1843).
+In the 1840 BAAS meeting, Thomas Graham, a British chemist known for his pioneering work in physical chemistry presented a summary of this influential book.
+William Gregory, a Scottish chemist, and an ardent supporter of Liebig’s work who played a key role in its promotion in the UK, commented after Graham, and said: “The object of the work was to show that, without a profound knowledge of chemistry, no real progress in Agriculture and Physiology was possible.”
+This first English edition quickly found its way to America, where it was reproduced without authorization and sold at a low price by an American publisher.
+By 1841, Liebig’s ideas were being promoted in the “Cultivator,” and his theory about the fixation of ammonia swiftly took the place of Sir Humphry Davy’s theories (Rossiter 1975).
+In 1842, Gregory compiled a praiseworthy report on Liebig’s “Physiology,” acknowledging that chemical research had uncovered some facts, “which the boldest imagination dared not have ventured to conceive”.
+He concluded that there was no more fitting philosopher than Liebig for the Chemical Section’s investigations.
+(Playfair 1843).
 (Blondel-Mégrelis, 2007)

 Salting and draining on the floor